 Petroglyph National Monument is a large open space on the edge of a large city, but unlike the Presidio in San Francisco, Grant's Tomb in New York, or the Washington Monument, which are all also parts of the National Park System, it would be easy to consider this a wholly natural spot (except when near that road cut or when jets zoom overhead).
-The human-made features of the Petroglyph National Monument, the petroglyphs themselves, are a special benefit for those of us living in Albuquerque, and so are the natural features of this park.
+The human-made features of the Petroglyph National Monument, the 300 to 800-year old petroglyphs themselves, are a special benefit for those of us living in Albuquerque, and so are the natural features of this park.

-Not far beyond the visitor center, at 9.0 miles, there is a grassy little park with playground equipment and a parking lot at the end of Tiwa Place NW, where the Atrisco Diversion Channel crosses Unser.
-On the north side of this channel, turn east; although the Unser Trail continues a few blocks more to Dellyne Ave., you will now follow the Mariposa portion of this route for a few hundred yards down the channel beyond the park, and then veer to the northeast to come alongside the grassy Mariposa Diversion Channel.
-When you reach this channel, look to the right to the junction of the Mariposa and the Atrisco Diversion Channels to form the San Antonio Arroyo, which winds down the hill to the Rio Grande.
+Not far beyond the visitor center, at 9.0 miles, you'll find tiny, grassy Story Rock Park with playground equipment and a parking lot at the end of Tiwa Place NW, just east of where Unser crosses the San Antonio Arroyo.
+On the north side of this channel, turn east; although the Unser Trail continues north a few blocks more to Dellyne Ave.
+Crossing Dellyne Ave. on the main trail, you will now follow the Mariposa portion of this route for a few hundred yards down the channel beyond the park, and then veer to the northeast to come alongside the large, grassy Mariposa Diversion Channel.
+When you reach this channel, look to the right to the junction of the Mariposa and the San Antonio Diversion Channels to form the San Antonio Arroyo, which winds down the hill to the Rio Grande.
+(I do not recommend traveling west down the San Antonio Arroyo to Coors Blvd. or beyond; I have tried it and found it arduous, unrewarding, and filled with those ubiquitous thorny pests, the goatheads.)